-3.1.7 Independent Study
+4.1.7 Independent Study

-By working one-on-one with a professor, a student may take a course for Independent Study.
+By working one-to-one with a professor, a student may take a course for Independent Study.
 Independent Study course credit must be authorized by the campus academic dean.
 Polk State College Procedure 1002, Directed Independent Study Request, provides more information about this course option.

-3.1.8 Learning Resources
+4.1.8 Learning Resources